nmt-ht/fit-hcmus-dttx-tkpm-project/README.md

-# Project
-FIT - HCMUS - Đào tạo từ xa - Thiết kế phần mềm
-## Project name: Book Management
+# Book Management
+The .NET application using Winform and Font Awesome

 ### Framework
 .NET 6